-What are the different ways for volunteers to be involved at RCC?
+What are the different ways for volunteers to be involved at SOH?

-Camille: The main draw for folks, what people usually think of when they hear the Rape Crisis Center, is the crisis hotline.
+Camille: The main draw for folks, what people usually think of when they hear the Signs of Hope, is the crisis hotline.
 A lot of folks will want to become volunteers so that they can answer hotline calls, they can go out on hospital accompaniments, they can work with clients with emotional support and resource navigation, and making sure we have the information we need to be able to follow up as staff with those clients because volunteer advocates are not working with clients long term.

 What is the training like for new volunteers?

 Camille: Well, training will be changing very soon.
 In general, folks apply, we interview them, and they’re enrolled in the training.
 The training is about 50 hours but not all of that is classroom time, some of it is homework, and that will change a bit in the future.
 The 50 hours of training involves listening to presenters.
 They have a handbook with our policies and protocols, and the basics of working as an advocate.
 At the end of training they take a test, and if they get more than 80% on that test they pass.
 And then they get a background check, a drug test, and TB tested, and then they can work on the on-boarding for UMC hospital.

 Lisa: It is changing quite a bit just because of the way that national accreditation is set up.
 We wanted to give our advocates both the basic training accreditation, and give them hours towards an advanced accreditation in sexual violence.
 So that is why we are increasing the time spent to 60 hours, and there will actually be less in-person hours and more online.